foliant-docs/docs/src/quickstart.md

 1 directory, 6 files
 ```

-`foliant.yml` is your project's config file.
+`foliant.yml` is your project’s config file.

 `src` directory is where the content of the project lives.
-Currently, there's just one file `index.md`.
+Currently, there’s just one file `index.md`.

 `requirements.txt` lists  the Python packages required for the project: Foliant backends and preprocessors, MkDocs themes, and what not.
 The the Docker image for the project is built, these requirements are installed in it.